Solar in Aurora, IL: 2026 Cost, Savings & Payback

 Does Aurora have net metering?

-Is solar worth it in Aurora, IL?
+Is solar worth it in Aurora, IL in 2026?